 Melanoma, the deadliest form of skin cancer, is the seventh most diagnosed cancer in Canada.
-In 2024, an estimated 11,300 people in Canada will be diagnosed with melanoma.
-An estimated 1,300 people in Canada will die from the disease in 2024.
+In 2024, it was estimated that 11,300 people in Canada would be diagnosed with melanoma and that 1,300 people in Canada would die from it.
 Melanoma arises from a malignant transformation of melanocytes, which synthesize melanin, a photoprotective pigment.
-Resectable macroscopic stage III melanoma is invasive melanoma that has spread from the site where it began to nearby lymph nodes or to surrounding tissue, is palpable or measurable on imaging, and can be removed by surgery.
-The risk of recurrence after surgery alone is high and systemic therapy decreases this risk.
+Resectable, macroscopic, stage III melanoma is an invasive melanoma that has spread from the site where it began to nearby lymph nodes or to surrounding tissue, is palpable or measurable on imaging, and can be removed by surgery.
+The risk of recurrence after surgery alone is high, and systemic therapy decreases this risk.

-What Are The Current Treatment Options?
+What Are the Current Treatment Options?

 In the neoadjuvant setting, the main treatment goal is to achieve cure.
 The current treatment options for patients with resectable macroscopic stage III melanoma include surgery followed by adjuvant therapy, usually with either pembrolizumab, nivolumab, or BRAF/MEK inhibitors (dabrafenib and trametinib).
-Recently, neoadjuvant treatment with pembrolizumab, followed by surgery and adjuvant pembrolizumab has become a treatment option.
+Recently, neoadjuvant treatment with pembrolizumab, followed by surgery and adjuvant pembrolizumab, has become a treatment option.